vlad-grigoryan/temporal-react-hook/README.md

 ### `useDuration hook`
 <p>The <b>useDuration</b> hook provides utilities for working with durations using the Temporal API.
-This hook allows users to create durations, perform operations like adding or subtracting them from date-times, and format durations in a human-readable string.</p>
+This hook allows users to create durations, perform operations like adding or subtracting them from date-times, compare durations, calculate total seconds, and format durations in a human-readable string.</p>

 #### Features:
 - __Create Durations:__ Easily create durations from various units (e.g., hours, minutes, days).
 - __Add or Subtract Durations:__ Perform addition or subtraction of durations to/from date-times.
+- __Compare Durations:__ Compare two durations to determine which is longer.
+- __Calculate Total Seconds:__ Convert any duration to its total equivalent in seconds.
-- __Format Durations:__ Format durations in a human-readable string..
+- __Format Durations:__ Format durations in a human-readable string (e.g., "1 hour, 30 minutes, 15 seconds").

 ### Example Usage